d3/d3-drag/README.md

 }
 ```

 If the filter returns falsey, the initiating event is ignored and no drag gestures are started.
-Thus, the filter determines which input events are ignored; the default filter ignores mousedown events on secondary buttons, since those buttons are typically intended for other purposes (right for the context menu, and middle for scroll).
+Thus, the filter determines which input events are ignored; the default filter ignores mousedown events on secondary buttons, since those buttons are typically intended for other purposes, such as the context menu.

 <a href="#drag_subject" name="drag_subject">#</a> <i>drag</i>.<b>subject</b>([<i>subject</i>])